dpdanpittman/smokenow/README.md

 **Smokenow is a clone of SteemPower.com an application developed by _@penguinpablo_**

-Smokenow allows users the following functionality using the smoke api
+Smokenow provides users with the following functionality using the smoke api

 - Keep track of anyone who has upvoted your post
 - Keep track of the percentage of upvote given